Your training is done.

 Your glycogen stores at the start line directly determine how long you can hold marathon pace before the wall arrives.

-How you fill those tanks in the final days is where most runners leave free performance on the table.
+How you fill those tanks in the final days is where free performance gets left on the table.

 How Should You Adjust Your Carb Intake the Week Before a Marathon?

-Carbohydrate loading works best when you significantly increase your daily carb intake over the 3 to 5 days before the race.
+Carbohydrate loading works best when you significantly increase your daily carb intake over this 3 to 5 day window.

 Research has shown that carbohydrate intakes of 10 to 12 grams per kilogram of body weight per day, sustained over 36 to 48 hours before a race, are sufficient to maximize glycogen storage ahead of a marathon.